 Better still, more than 30,000 came out for this game, one of the best crowds for a friendly since Manchester United opened the stadium.

 Not that there wasn't a significant sideshow.
 The sight of the Gardai wading into the crowd in South Stand to pluck a banner focusing on FAI CEO John Delaney was remarkable.

-Extra stewards lined the walkways beside the area were the supporters g roup YBIG usually congregate, presumably to deal with a planned protest against Delaney over the botched ticket allocation for the game against Scotland.
+Extra stewards lined the walkways beside the area where the supporters group YBIG usually congregate, presumably to deal with a planned protest over the botched ticket allocation for the game against Scotland.

 It was a sour note after a tonic start by Ireland.
 One of the new faces we hoped would give us reason to smile after some pretty difficult days, delivered a peach of an opening goal.